freedomofpress/securedrop-docs/docs/ossec_alerts.rst

 Save ``group_vars/all/site-specific``, exit the editor and :ref:`proceed with the installation <Install SecureDrop Servers>` by running the playbooks.

-Using Gmail for OSSEC Alerts
+Using Gmail for OSSEC alerts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It's easy to get SecureDrop to use Google's servers to deliver the